 - 1. From the PCE web console menu, choose Troubleshooting > Policy Check. - 2.
 In the Consumer field, type or select a workload or IP address. - 3.
 In the Provider field, type or select a workload or IP address. - 4.
 In the Provider Port and Protocol field, enter a port and protocol when the connection is running over TCP or UDP, or just a protocol when the connection is running over GRE or IPIP. - 5.
-Click Check Rules.
+In the Network Profile field, choose either Corporate, Non-Corporate Networks (Endpoints Only), or Any.